What is the QnA Maker service?

 - Follow-up prompts to continue the search refinement

 After you publish your knowledge base, a client application sends a user's question to your endpoint.
 Your QnA Maker service processes the question and responds with the best answer.

 Create, manage, and publish to a bot without code

 The QnA Maker portal provides the complete knowledge base authoring experience.
 You can import documents, in their current form, to your knowledge base.
-These documents (such as an FAQ, product manual, spreadsheet, or web page) are converted into question and answer sets.
-Each set is analyzed for follow-up prompts and connected to other sets.
+These documents (such as an FAQ, product manual, spreadsheet, or web page) are converted into question and answer pairs.
+Each pair is analyzed for follow-up prompts and connected to other pairs.
 The final markdown format supports rich presentation including images and links.

 Search quality and ranking provides the best possible answer